gerner/stellarpunk/designs/story.md

 that might be very out of date.

 This helps to explain why getting price information is so tricky.

+## Jobs, Careers, Occupations

+Core production chain economy:
+These are things that directly impact the production chain economy.
+These already (as of 2024-12-31) have logic in the game.
+* Miner: paid by employer or by selling goods
+* Trader: paid by employer or by selling goods
+* Station Manager: paid by employer or by selling goods

+Other Jobs supporting the economy or just adding flavor:
+* Explorer: gathers and distributes economic information (e.g. prices), simply travels between stations and to other sectors.
+That information is valuable to other characters (traders, miners, station managers) who pay the explorer.
+* Pirate: attack ships for cargo (stations?). paid by selling stolen cargo to stations.
+* Mercenary: attack known pirates for bounty. paid by bounty offered by some other character.
+* Law Enforcement Officer (LEO): intervene in conflicts in civilized areas.
+  Attack the instigator of violence, and/or come to defense of characters according to some criteria (relationship, organizational membership, etc.
+  Paid for by government / pseudo government "org".
+* Courier: carry information, other characters, non-production-chain items from one place to another.
+Paid by other characters (passenger, characters that want misc news or misc items)
+* Ship/Station Crew: necessary worker on a ship/station. many flavors of this?
+  Paid by ship captain or ship owner.
+* Hab worker: misc worker on a hab. might travel from one place to another on misc business. many flavors of this.
+Paid by government / pseudo government "org"

+Ideas:
+* Explorers collect asteroid/resource and station locations as well as trade prices.
+They distribute this information to traders and station managers.
+* Pirates hunt for cargo.
+If they have cargo they'll try and sell it, with similar profit maximization as traders.Ships drop some portion of their cargo on destruction.
+Pirates ask traders and miners to drop their cargo (all of it) before attacking (for a smaller payout, and paying the cost of combat).
+Pirates get a bounty (somehow)
+* Mercenaries have a list of bounties and simply travel around looking to identify a ship on their bounty list and engage in combat.
+On destruction they get paid (or have to collect the bounty?)

+Questions:
+* What are "orgs" here?
+* What do characters personally do with money?
+Do they need to pay for food, water, air, space to sleep and live?
+Do they desire for other things they need money to obtain?
+See below
+* Where does money go? how does it travel through the economy (beyond the production chain) See below
+* Do ship crew have game mechanics?

+## Money Flow

+Stellarpunk has a production chain with resources and goods which offers a concrete way to interact with the economy.
+Underpinning this economy is a flow of money.
+Trades through the production chain is one way money flows.
+In this case money flows from habs (the ultimate consumers in the production chain) to traders and station managers.

+Another way money flows is throgh fuel and life support.
+These are generic goods needed by ships and stations to function properly.
+Habs produce these goods and offer them for sale to dedicated fuel and life support traders who distribute them to stations for sale to ships.
+This completes the cycle of income.

+Habs here are unlimited buffers which can take up any slack in the economy.
+In principle, they can consume an unlimited amount of production goods, produce an unlimited amount of fuel and lifesupport goods, and have unlimited money.
+There's no underlying game mechanic limitations on this part of the income cycle they way there is on other parts of the production chain where stations require raw resources or input goods to produce output goods and money must exchange hands to move those resources and goods through the production chain.

+Habs can be used to artificailly create interesting game dynamics like shortages or surpluses of fuel/life support goods, or drains or injections of money into the economy.
+For instance, all of the habs in one particular sector might be unable to produce fuel, creating a need for cross-sector trade.
+In another case the game might create a temporary shortage of money on a particular hab, making it unable to buy any production goods until a certain amount of fuel or life support goods are purchased.
+If the economic cycle is failing to distribute lifesupport or fuel goods the game can create an abundance of low-priced goods in response.
+These situations can be manipulated at habs to create a dynamic and interesting economy.

+# Content Ideas

 ## "The Lead", Investigative Reporter